sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_3.rst

 the various add-on modules that are available.
 Choose the one(s) you want, and then install them (as shown in :numref:`fig-modules`).

-It’s that easy.
+It is that easy.
 The newly installed modules can then be accessed from the ``Analyses`` ribbon or by clicking on the the large ``+`` and the selecting the analyses you need from the menu that opens.\ [#]_ Try it… useful add-on modules to install include ``scatr`` (added under ``Descriptives``) and |Rj|_.